skaliy/skaliy.github.io/index.md

 # Other research activites
 <b>Lumbar spine segmention</b>
 <br>
-Manually segmented 5 T1-weighted scans in collaboration with <a href="https://www.uib.no/personer/Ansgar.Espeland"> Ansgar Espeland</a>, and trained a deep neural network to do this automatically with promising results., <i>Haukeland University Hospital, Bergen, Norway, January-August, 2019 </i>
+Manually segmented 5 T1-weighted scans in collaboration with <a href="https://www.uib.no/personer/Ansgar.Espeland"> Ansgar Espeland</a>, and trained a deep neural network to automatically segment new scans with promising results., <i>Haukeland University Hospital, Bergen, Norway, January-August, 2019 </i>
 <br>

 # Master thesis